 The buzzbaits large profile and aggressive sound in the water normally mean it’s a big bass bait.
 Many times smaller bass will completely shy away when a big buzzbait zips over their heads.
 Make sure you cover as much water as you can.

-Target steep banks that offers cover, parallel submerged grass lines and ledges.
+Target steep banks that offer cover, parallel submerged grass lines, and ledges.
 Areas that have rocky transitions are great high percentage locations.
 What I mean by “rocky transitions” are specific areas that go from large basketball-size chunk rock to small tiny gravel.

-If it’s breezy or cloudy this is also one of the first topwater lure that you should choose.
+If it’s breezy or cloudy this is also one of the first topwater lures that you should choose.

 Large Walking Baits